eclipse-iceoryx/iceoryx/doc/website/advanced/how-optional-and-error-values-are-returned-in-iceoryx.md

 }
 ```

-Should we need an error value we set
+If we need an error value, we set
 ```cpp
 result = iox::cxx::error<E>(errorCode);
 ```
 which assumes that ``E`` can be constructed from an ``errorCode``.

-We again can employ a functional approach like this
+We again can employ a functional approach like this:
 ```cpp
 auto handleValue = [](int& value) { /*do something with the value*/ };
 auto handleError = [](E& value) { /*handle the error*/ };